I'm losing trust in AWS. SNS is broken for 65 days.

 I’m frustrated.
-A major service of AWS is broken for 24 days.
+A major service of AWS is broken for 65 days.
 The Simple Notification Service (SNS) delivers messages to HTTPS subscriptions with a delay of more than 30 minutes.
 That issue impacts our SaaS business.
-But AWS did not fix the problem yet and did not even reveal an ETA for resolving the issue.
+But AWS did not fix the problem yet.

 Our SaaS business runs on a Serverless architecture.
 Our customers send all kinds of alarms from their AWS infrastructure to our chatbot.
 To do so, our solution configures CloudWatch alarms and an SNS topic within our customer’s AWS accounts.
 The SNS topic forwards all incoming alarms to our API Gateway by using an HTTP subscription.